regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

     <li><strong>Clean out your bookmarks</strong> and keep the bookmarks bar hidden (press ⇧⌘B right now).
 You shouldn't need to keep bookmarks—sites you visit regularly will be easily to recall the URL for (either by you or by autocomplete in the Chrome location bar), articles can be read later (see above) and other pages you come across that merit further investigation should be scheduled as later research tasks.</li>
     <li><strong>Set a useful startup page</strong> for Chrome (⌘, will bring up the Preferences pane).
 For me, this is <a href="http://rememberthemilk.com">RTM</a>.</li>
     <li>Learn basic Chrome keyboard shortcuts. ⌘L to focus on the location bar, space and shift-space to move down and up a page, ⌘T to open a new tab, ⇧⌘T to open a new tab with the contents of the last closed tab (surprisingly useful!). ⌘F to find, extra find commands etc !!</li>

+    <h2>Conquering procrastination</h2>
+    <li><strong>Schedule your chores</strong>, so that you can't use them as a way to procrastinate.
+If "clean the bathroom" is a monthly scheduled RTM task and you nonetheless find yourself contemplating it during the month, then you're likely avoiding a more important task.</li>
+    <li>Try the <strong><a href="http://www.pomodorotechnique.com/">Pomodoro Technique</a></strong>.
+This one's not for me, but many people swear by it.</li>
+	<li>Try ticking off small milestones within the time you have dedicated to a task, where the task is suited to this.
+For example, if you have to write 1,000 words in two hours then write 100 ten times on a piece of paper and tick the markers off as you reach thm, just like you would watch the mileage tick over on a treadmill.</li>
+    <li>Use <strong><a href="https://www.rescuetime.com/">RescueTime</a></strong> to automatically log your productive and unproductive activities.
+The point is not to treat productivity as a game or to obsesses over your daily stats.
+Instead, just schedule a regular time (say once a month) to audit your RescueTime stats looking for patterns of low productivity and problem apps and Web sites.</li>
+    <li><strong>Block problem Web sites</strong>.
+I've been using the <a href="https://chrome.google.com/webstore/detail/laankejkbhbdhmipfmgcngdelahlfoji">StayFocusd extension</a> to block out the entire work week, but you could similarly use RescueTime's "Get Focused..." feature.</li>

     <h2>Having a focused life</h2>
     <li>consciously-formed habits are generally beneficial, accidental habits are generally detrimental</li>